TryGhost/gctools/README.md

 # Remove all subscriptions
 gctools remove-member-newsletter-subscription <apiURL> <adminAPIKey> <newsletterID>

-# Remove all subscriptions for a filtered set of members by label
+# Remove all subscriptions for a filtered set of members with the label 'Premium Blog'
+# Note: Slugs are not the same as names.
+You can get the label slug by filtering members and checking the URL
-gctools remove-member-newsletter-subscription <apiURL> <adminAPIKey> <newsletterID> --onlyForLabelSlug 'premium'
+gctools remove-member-newsletter-subscription <apiURL> <adminAPIKey> <newsletterID> --onlyForLabelSlug 'premium-blog'
 ```